lianrongzhang/DL-Final-Project-GraphRA-2024-fallG-Implementation/README.md

 This implementation demonstrates the potential of GraphRAG technology in enhancing the quality and accuracy of generated outputs by leveraging Knowledge Graphs and retrieval-augmented techniques.
 The experiment showcases the value of structured knowledge in generative AI tasks.

 ---

-For any issues or questions, please feel free to reach out via the project repository or contact the development team.